top of page

 Shutdown Showdown: The Winners & Losers

-Government shutdowns affect many areas of the economy and public services, creating disruption for some while offering opportunities for others.
-The longest U.S. government shutdown in history is now over, reopening federal operations, stabilizing markets, and allowing workers and businesses to return to normal routines.
+Government shutdowns affect many areas of the economy and public services.
+They create disruption for some while offering opportunities for others.
+The longest U.S. government shutdown in history is now over.
+This reopening of federal operations stabilizes markets and allows workers and businesses to return to normal routines.

 The breakdown of the winners and losers arising from the federal shutdown provides a clear, practical overview of who was impacted and how.